JeepWay/DeepPack/README.md

 To reduce the size of this repository, we don't upload the result folders.

-If you want to see the traing log and testing result and dynamic demo gifs, you can run `.\install\install.bat` or other command lines, describes in `Installation` section, then you will get the whole information.
+If you want to see the traing log and testing result and dynamic demo gifs, you can run `run.bat` or other command lines, describes in `Usage example` section, then you will get the whole information.

 ```bash
 ├── (itemsName)_(binW)x(binH)_result